blueshift-gg/solana-shake/README.md

 ## Status

-**Not audited.** Cross-checked against the NIST SHAKE256 KATs (`""`, `"abc"`, multi-block) and, transitively, the full PQCsignKAT suites of the two consumer crates.
+**Not audited.** Cross-checked against the NIST SHAKE256 KATs (`""`, `"abc"`, multi-block) and, transitively, the full PQCsignKAT suites of `solana-falcon512` and `solana-hawk512`.

 ## Disclaimer